thrill-addict/thrill-addict/README.md

-rinnie / wonnie lesbian did syshost intrj
+rinnie / wony lesbian did syshost intrj

 idk how to use ts thing bre..